vdaas/vald/docs/user/architecture.md

 ## Overview

-This document describe the high level architecture design of Vald and explain each component in Vald.
+This document describe the high-level architecture design of Vald and explain each component in Vald.
 We need to these components to support scalability, high performance and auto-healing in Vald.

 <img src="../../design/Vald Future Architecture Overview.svg" />